 On top of that, going faster gives you less time to react to obstacles which also increases your chance of an accident.
 So, do yourself a favor when riding when the roads are slick, slow down.

 During Wet Conditions Recognize That Your Motorcycle Won't Stop As Quickly As It Would In Normal Conditions

-One of the biggest issues you’ll encounter if you drive when the roads are wet is a reduced ability to stop your motorcycle quickly.
+One of the biggest issues you’ll encounter if you drive when the roads are wet is the reduced ability to stop your motorcycle quickly.
 Motorcycles are quick and agile, which is what makes them so much more fun to ride.
 But when weather conditions are not favorable, you won’t be able to stop as quickly.

 What does that mean?
-It means that you need to give yourself more distance between you and the car in front of you.
+It means that you need to give yourself more distance between yourself and the car in front of you.
 It also means that you need to plan to start slowing down for turns earlier than you normally would.

 Slowing down and giving yourself more time to react when the roads are slick can mean the difference between being safe and being in an accident.

 Riding With Your Lights On During A Storm Makes You More Visible To Other Drivers